suyeonson/docs/contributing.md

 # Contributing
 The Simpla elements are open-source under the MIT license.
 If you'd like to contribute, please head over to our GitHub repositories and dive in!

-**[github.com/simplaio/simpla][simplaio/simpla]** is the entrypoint to Simpla's open-source ecosystem and the package that is used to install the core Simpla elements locally with Bower.
+**[github.com/simplaio/simpla][simplaio/simpla]** is the entrypoint to Simpla's open-source ecosystem and the package that is used to install Simpla locally with Bower.

 **[github.com/SimplaElements][SimplaElements]** is Simpla's element catalogue.
 These elements are hosted on [elements.simpla.io][elements]

 **[github.com/simplaio][simplaio]** hosts Simpla's supporting repositories, like development tools and the aforementioned `simpla` Bower installer.

-**Note:** We are currently in the process of migrating Simpla's elements from _simplaio_ to the new _SimplaElements_ organization.

 [simplaio/simpla]: https://github.com/simplaio/simpla
 [SimplaElements]: https://github.com/SimplaElements